CagatayKahramann/k8s-load-balancing-demo/README.md

    ```bash
    <minikube-ip>   k8s-load-balancing-demo.local
    ```
-   Replace <minikube-ip> with the IP address obtained from the minikube ip command.
+   Replace `<minikube-ip>` with the IP address obtained from the `minikube-ip` command.

 10. **Access the Service Locally**:
-   Now you can access your service using the hostname you specified in the ingress manifest file and /etc/hosts file, for example, http://test-app.local if you use the default configureation.
-Once set up correctly, refreshing the address will load balance the traffic and redirect you to test-1 and test-2 alternately.
+   Now you can access your service using the hostname you specified in the ingress manifest file and `etc/hosts` file, for example, `http://k8s-load-balancing-demo.local` if you use the default configuration.
+Once set up correctly, refreshing the address will load balance the traffic and redirect you to `test-1` and `test-2` alternately.

 ## Notes

 - Ensure you have the necessary permissions and context set up in your Kubernetes cluster.
-- Do not forget to update the hosts file or local DNS to map k8s-load-balancing-demo.local to your Ingress controller's IP.
+- Do not forget to update the hosts file or local DNS to map `k8s-load-balancing-demo.local` to your Ingress controller's IP.